Trump to nominate ex-Justice Department official Christopher Wray to lead FBI

 A former chief of the Justice Department's Criminal Division from 2003 to 2005, Wray served during the administration of President George W. Bush.
 During his time in the government, Wray was a member of the administration's Corporate Fraud Task Force and oversaw the fraud prosecutions of former executives at Enron Corp.

+Wray represented Christie during the so-called "Bridgegate" controversy, in which three Christie aides were convicted of closing lanes on the George Washington Bridge to punish a New Jersey mayor who had opposed the governor.
+Christie was never charged with any wrongdoing.

-If confirmed by the Senate, Wray would take over a job with global responsibilities, but the most prominent ongoing FBI investigation — the investigation into possible collusion between the Trump campaign and Russian officials — will continue to be managed by the Justice Department’s special counsel Robert Mueller.
+If confirmed by the Senate, Wray would take over a job with global responsibilities.
+But the most prominent ongoing FBI investigation — the investigation into whether Trump associates coordinated with Russians trying to influence the 2016 presidential election by hacking Democrats — will continue to be managed by the Justice Department’s special counsel Robert Mueller.

-Mueller, a former FBI director, was appointed to lead the Russia investigation last month following the abrupt dismissal of FBI Director James Comey.
+Mueller, a former FBI director, was appointed to lead the Russia investigation last month following Comey's May 9 dismissal.
+Various congressional committees are also investigating.

-Trump made the announcement a day before former director Comey is due to testify about the Russia investigation and the circumstances behind his dismissal.
+Tom Fuentes, a former FBI assistant director, said Wray’s greatest challenge — beyond the bureau’s far-flung investigative missions — will be an effort to wall off the FBI from political pressures that shadowed Comey's firing.

-Comey is expected to say that Trump asked him to ease up on an investigation of former national security adviser Michael Flynn, who is involved in the Russia probe, and refute Trump’s previous assertions that Comey assured him three times that the president was not a subject of the FBI’s wide-ranging investigation, according to a person familiar with his actions.
+Comey is set to testify Thursday about his communications with President Trump, who allegedly pressed Comey to shut down the bureau’s investigation into former national security adviser Michael Flynn.
+He is also expected to refute Trump’s previous assertions that Comey assured him three times that the president was not a subject of the FBI’s wide-ranging investigation, according to a person familiar with his actions.

+“In the Enron case, (Wray) demonstrated that no interest was too big to prosecute,’’ Fuentes said, referring to Wray’s management of the complex corporate fraud prosecution.
+“I think people will recognize that and give him a chance.’’

-"The president is trying to change the topic," said Sen. Mark Warner, the top Democrat on the Senate Intelligence Committee on MSNBC.
+By timing the announcement one day before former director Comey is due to testify, "clearly this is an effort by the president to try to distract attention from our hearings," said Sen. Mark Warner, D-Va., the top Democrat on the Senate Intelligence Committee on MSNBC.
 While Warner said he didn't know Wrap personally, he noted the former Justice official has a good reputation.

 After a search that focused on political figures – including former U.S. Sen. Joe Lieberman – Trump went with a law enforcement professional for the post.